Comparative genomic hybridization: Array CGH

 Array CGH applications are mainly directed at detecting genomic abnormalities in cancer.
 However, array CGH is also suitable for the analysis of DNA copy number aberrations that cause human genetic disorders.
 That is, array CGH is employed to uncover deletions, amplifications, breakpoints and ploidy abnormalities.
 Earlier diagnosis is of benefit to the patient as they may undergo appropriate treatments and counseling to improve their prognosis.

 Genomic abnormalities in cancer

 Genetic alterations and rearrangements occur frequently in cancer and contribute to its pathogenesis.
-Detecting these aberrations by array CGH provides information on the locations of important cancer genes and can have clinical use in diagnosis, cancer classification and prognostification.
-However, not all of the losses of genetic material are pathogenetic, since some DNA material is physiologically lost during the rearrangement of immunoglobulin subgenes.
+Detecting these aberrations by array CGH provides information on the locations of important cancer genes and can have clinical use in diagnosis, cancer classification and prognostication.
+However, not all of the losses of genetic material are pathogenic, since some DNA material is physiologically lost during the rearrangement of immunoglobulin subgenes.
 In a recent study, array CGH has been implemented to identify regions of chromosomal aberration (copy-number variation) in several mouse models of breast cancer, leading to identification of cooperating genes during myc-induced oncogenesis.

 Array CGH may also be applied not only to the discovery of chromosomal abnormalities in cancer, but also to the monitoring of the progression of tumors.
-Differentiation between metastatic and mild lesions is also possible using FISH once the abnormalities have been identified by array CGH.
+Differentiation between metastatic and primary lesions or tumors of uncertain malignant potential is also possible using FISH once the abnormalities have been identified by array CGH.